roryp/stranglerfig/README.md

      These requests are routed to the legacy customer service.

-## Modern Java Web App Patterns
+## Modern Java Web App (MWA) Patterns

-Combining the Strangler Pattern with the **Modern Web App (MWA) Pattern** provides a robust foundation for creating cloud-native, scalable applications.
-The MWA pattern emphasizes resilience, security, and scalability, leveraging cloud services and best practices.
-The Modern Web App pattern leverages [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/) to manage application settings centrally.
-This service is particularly useful when implementing the Strangler Pattern, as it supports feature toggling and the gradual rollout of new features.
+Now that we have introduced the Stranger Fig pattern, we can combine it with others for form the **Modern Web App (MWA) Pattern** .
+The MWA pattern emphasizes resilience, security, and scalability, leveraging cloud native services and best practices.
+To manage application settings centrally, the MWA leverages [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/) to simulate the the Strangler Pattern, as it supports feature toggling and the gradual rollout of new features.

-Next, let's see how to add Azure App Configuration and feature flags to a typical Spring Boot application,
+Next, let's see how to add Azure App Configuration to a typical Spring Boot application:

-To typically follow these steps:

 1. **Add the Dependency** to your `pom.xml`: